vijayaSathwik/GRASPAW/README.md

 Rebuilding the arm to run a proper experiment: how much worse does model-based IK actually get as the hardware drifts from its model, and how many taught points do you need before the teach-grid beats it?
 Positioning error, repeatability and grasp success, measured properly this time, across teach-grid density and injected model error — in simulation first, then on hardware.

-Design files, code and data will go up here as it progresses.
+Code and the simulation setup are here already.
+Design files and experimental data go up as the rebuild progresses.

 ---

 ## About the code

+`simulation/` holds the URDF, meshes and RViz launch file. `control/` holds the servo driver, the teach-grid recorder and the pick-and-place script.

 This is thesis code.
 It works, but it wasn't written to be read by anyone else.
 I'm cleaning it up as I go through the rebuild — if something's unclear, ask.